Josh Rojas Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.
+- The Rays pitching staff ranks sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.78 team ERA ranks third among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).

-- Rays pitchers combine to give up the first-fewest home runs in baseball (146 total, one per game).
+- Rays pitchers combine to allow the first-fewest home runs in baseball (149 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.